Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it selects objects and elements in Blender scenes, and lists multiple distinct operations (select_objects, select_by_type, etc.) which makes the purpose very specific and distinguishable from sibling tools.
+The description clearly states the tool selects objects and elements in Blender scenes, and lists several specific operations (select_objects, select_by_type, etc.), making the purpose crystal clear.
+The tool is distinct from any sibling tool, as no other sibling has 'selection' in its name.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.